Percy Trezise: Honours

-In 1996 he was made a member of the Order of Australia.
+In 1996, he was made a member of the Order of Australia.
 In 2004, he received an Honorary Doctorate of Letters from James Cook University, in recognition of outstanding service to the community of far north Queensland.
-An episode of Australian Story, "Set In Stone" (2014), was dedicated to Percy Tresize.
+An episode of Australian Story, "Set In Stone" (2014), was dedicated to Percy Trezise.
 Introduced by Australian of the Year, Adam Goodes, it focuses on Trezise's 50 year relation with Quinkan rock art that continues with his sons.